 Because compulsive talking can make interpersonal relationships difficult, therapy is a good idea for those who talk compulsively, and dealing with this symptom can be the first step to treating an underlying mental illness.
-Compulsive talking may be treated in isolation as well; however, it is often part of a larger cluster of symptoms, such as anxiety, mania, depression, or interpersonal difficulties.
-As discussed above, these symptoms may be part of a mood or personality disorder.
+Compulsive talking may also be treated in isolation; however, it is often part of a larger cluster of symptoms, such as anxiety, mania, depression, or interpersonal difficulties.
+As discussed above, these symptoms may be a sign of a mental health condition, such as a mood disorder or an axis II personality disorder.

-And although not every personality disorder presents with some form of compulsive speech, some, such as narcissistic and schizotypal personality disorder, may include unusual verbal mannerisms.
+And although not every personality disorder presents with some form of compulsive speech, some, such as narcissistic and schizotypal personality disorders, may include unusual verbal mannerisms.
 Therefore, treating a personality disorder as a whole is often the best way to treat compulsive speech patterns.

-Compulsive Talking: Personality Disorder Symptom or Idiosyncrasy?
+Compulsive Talking: Personality Disorder Symptom Or Idiosyncrasy?

 Although compulsive talking might not initially seem dangerous, the problem may lie less in the specific compulsion and more in the fact that there is a compulsion at all.
 Compulsive behavior is not the norm in healthy individuals.
-Because compulsions are largely out of the control of the person experiencing them and often are tied to illogical or strange rituals, compulsive talking may indicate that a mental health condition (such as a personality disorder or mood disorder) is responsible.
+Because compulsions are largely out of the control of the person experiencing them and are sometimes tied to illogical or strange rituals, compulsive talking may indicate that a mental health condition (such as a personality disorder or mood disorder) is responsible.

-Online Therapy Can Help with Personality and Mood Disorders
+Online Therapy Can Help With Personality And Mood Disorders

 Research shows that cognitive behavioral therapy (CBT) helps reduce symptoms and improve functioning in patients with personality disorders.
 And online CBT (iCBT) can be a great alternative to face-to-face CBT.
 In treating depression, one recent study found no significant differences at a three-month follow-up between the depressive symptoms of those who received face-to-face CBT and internet CBT.
-Another study found that those who received iCBT had significantly fewer depressive symptoms than a control group during a 10-week trial.
-CBT helps people reframe negative thoughts into positive ones; this reframing leads to more positive emotions and healthier behaviors as well.
+CBT can help people reframe negative thoughts into positive ones; this reframing can lead to more positive emotions and healthier behaviors.

-As discussed above, online CBT with a licensed therapist is a great way to work on personality and mood disorders.
+As discussed above, online CBT with a licensed therapist can be a great way to work on personality and mood disorders.
 But when you’re struggling with symptoms like depressed mood, it can be hard to find the motivation to leave home.
 This is where online therapy comes in.
-You can access BetterHelp’s platform from the comfort and privacy of your own home.
-In addition, online therapy offers lower pricing than in-person therapy because online therapists don’t have to pay for costs like renting an office.
+Online therapy offers lower pricing than in-person therapy because online therapists don’t have to pay for costs like renting an office.